 At St Joseph’s, our curriculum is underpinned by these skills, driving forward challenge and support as appropriate and enabling children to articulate their learning through metacognition.

-We define our core values under spirituality, independence, resilience, co-operation and creativity.
+We define our LEARNing skills under resilience, reflectiveness, collaboration, curiosity and independence.

 We believe that Christian worship in a Catholic school is concerned with giving glory, honour, praise and thanks to God.
 It is our loving response, in words and actions, to God’s invitation to enter into relationship, made possible through the work of Jesus Christ and the inspiration of the Holy Spirit.